PeterO.Numbers.EFloats

 Return Value:

 Either 1 if b is true, or 0 if b is false..
-The result will be rounded as specified by the given context, if any.
+The result will be rounded as specified by the specified context, if any.

-Returns a canonical version of the given arbitrary-precision number object.
+Returns a canonical version of the specified arbitrary-precision number object.
 In this method, this method behaves like the Copy method.

 Parameters: